 Self-cultivation is a psychological process that’s part of the ancient Chinese system of thought called Confucianism.
 Its founder, Confucius, firmly believed in the power of ritual, and how it can make our lives better.
 The word ‘ritual’ may sound a little bit old-fashioned, and intended for either religious people or those who are indoctrinated by some kind of ideology.
 But the power of ritual is vastly underestimated.

 Confucius realized that rituals and ceremonies are actually forms of social cement.
 Their transformative nature not only shapes societies; it also shapes ourselves.
 Therefore, engaging in certain behaviors in a disciplined manner – simple things like morning rituals, habits, exercises – can bring about incredible change, way beyond our limiting beliefs that unfortunately dictate the lives of many.
 This piece explores the art of becoming better, based on the teachings of Confucius.

 Confucius was a philosopher and politician in ancient China, born in the 6th century BC in the vassal state of Lu.
 Because of his dissatisfaction with the ruling aristocrats, he created a way of life and governance that later became known as Confucianism.
-The Confucian teachings which would later determine the lives of millions of people, and are still more than relevant in modern day China.
+The Confucian teachings would later determine the lives of millions of people and are still more than relevant in modern-day China.